Roxaxx/Data110/Markdown-Excercise.md

 ### Footnote.[^1]

-[^1]: I love soccer, but I know I can so better if I practice more.
+[^1]: I love soccer, but I know I can be better if I practice more.